why Sabre Corporation [SABR] is a Good Choice for Investors After New Price Target of $12.50

 Sabre Corporation (NASDAQ: SABR), a leading software and technology provider that powers the global travel industry, today announced an expanded and enhanced agreement with Virgin Australia.
 The carrier will be using Sabre’s Dynamic Availability solution to identify ways to unlock greater value as it continues to scale up its operations.

-The results of the trading session contributed to over 5762277 shares changing hands.
-Over the past one week, the price volatility of Sabre Corporation stands at 5.33% while the volatility over the past one month is 7.99%.

-The market cap for SABR stock reached $2.44 billion, with 323.66 million shares outstanding and 322.29 million shares in the current float.
-Compared to the average trading volume of 8.32M shares, SABR reached a trading volume of 5762277 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+Compared to the average trading volume of 8.22M shares, SABR reached a trading volume of 5963677 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 What do top market gurus say about Sabre Corporation [SABR]?